ellen20/Instagramom/README.md

 ### User Profile Page
 * Users can view specific user's profile information
 * User can change user's image
-* Users can view all posts made by the users
+* Users can view all posts that they made
 * Follow or unfollow user

 ### Search Bar